ServiceNow/Fast-LLM/docs/developers/how-to-release.md

-# How to Release Fast-LLM
+# How to Release Fast-LLM: A Step-by-Step Guide

-This document provides a step-by-step guide for creating a new release of Fast-LLM.
-Follow these instructions to ensure a smooth and consistent release process.
+This document walks you through the process of creating a new release of Fast-LLM.
+We follow these steps to keep releasing smooth, consistent, and hassle-free.

 ## Release Policy

-1.  **Responsibility:** Only the maintainer is authorized to create and publish releases.
-This ensures consistency, quality, and accountability in the release process.
+1.  **Who's in Charge?** Only the maintainer is authorized to create and publish releases.
+This ensures consistency, quality, and accountability.

-2.  **Collaboration:** Contributors with write access can propose changes and prepare the repository for a release (e.g., ensuring tests pass, updating documentation).
-However, the final tagging and publishing of a release are the maintainer's responsibility.
+2.  **Teamwork Makes the Dream Work:** Contributors with write access can propose changes and prep the repository for a release (steps 1 and 2 below in the "Release Process" section).
+But tagging and publishing the release?
+That's the maintainer's job.

-3.  **Versioning:** Follow [Semantic Versioning](https://semver.org/) guidelines (e.g., `MAJOR.MINOR.PATCH`).
+3.  **Versioning Made Simple:** Fast-LLM sticks to [Semantic Versioning](https://semver.org/) (aka semver).
+Here's the gist:
+    -   **MAJOR versions** (like `1.0.0`) are for big, stable, feature-complete milestones.
+Since we're still in pre-1.0 territory, we don't have these yet.
+    -   **MINOR versions** (e.g., `0.2.0`) bring new features that play nice with existing ones, that don't break anything because of backward compatibility.
+MINOR releases are the main focus of our current development efforts.
+They're tied to [milestones](https://github.com/ServiceNow/Fast-LLM/milestones) and are released on a regular schedule.
+    -   **PATCH versions** (e.g., `0.2.1`) squash bugs and tweak small stuff.
+They don't introduce new functionality.
+These aren't tied to milestones and drop whenever needed to fix things.

+4.  **Milestones are for MINOR Releases:** Each [milestone](https://github.com/ServiceNow/Fast-LLM/milestones) corresponds to a MINOR version (`0.2.0`, `0.3.0`, etc.) and includes all issues and pull requests targeted for that release.
+Milestones have due dates and are used to track progress toward the next MINOR release.
+PATCH releases?
+Handled as individual issues or small groups of issues.

+5.  **All Roads Lead to `main`:** Active development happens on the `main` branch, whether it's for a MINOR or PATCH release.
+We don't do release branches, backport features, or support old versions.
+Stick with the latest release for stability.
+As a user, you are expected to use `main` for production unless you're ready to live on the edge.

 ## Release Process

+### 1. Get Ready to Release

+Before tagging anything, make sure the repository is in tip-top shape:

+1. Close or defer all issues in the current milestone.
+2. Verify that all targeted pull requests are merged.
+3. Double-check the repo:

+    -   All tests should pass.
+    -   The documentation should be up to date.
+    -   Pull requests should have appropriate labels for release notes.

+4. Decide if unresolved bugs need fixing before the release.

-### 1. Update Version
+### 2. Update the Version

-1. Open the `__init__.py` file and update the `__version__` string to the new version number.
-2. Update the `version` field in `setup.cfg` to match.
+1. Update the version in **init**.py and setup.cfg:

     ```python
     # __init__.py